As Masters Athletes we look for ways to improve our running training and performance, learn from others and keep simple!

 The challenge: Runners are competitive— that it, we are worst enemy

 Year-in and year-out consistency can make all the difference in the world when it comes to making a big jump in performance.
 “Distance running takes patience,” says Art Siemers, head cross-country coach at Colorado State University.
 “My main focus is finding athletes with the desire, commitment, and patience to slowly build an aerobic base over their early college years, aiming toward a big breakthrough once the body adapts to the stress of higher mileage.
 This can be a challenge in the age of instant gratification, but those athletes who possess patience and a strong work ethic usually succeed.”

-What to Change: Make running a default part of your life: every day, week, month, and season.
+What to Change: Make running your default part of your life: every day, week, month, and season.

-Why: Big leaps in running come about only by transforming your body, and those transformations only occur over time.
+Why: Big leaps in running come about only by transforming your body through training and adaptation, and those transformations only occur over time.